What is Treasury Stock?

 - In some countries, the number of treasury stocks held by companies is regulated – total treasury stock cannot exceed the maximum proportion of capitalization specified by law.

 How do Companies Perform Buyback of Stocks?

 A stock buyback, or share repurchase, is one of the techniques used by management to reduce the number of outstanding shares circulating in the market.
-This benefits the company’s owners and investors because the relative ownership of the remaining shareholders will.
-There are three methods by which a company carries out the repurchase:
+This benefits the company’s owners and investors because the relative ownership of the remaining shareholders increases.
+There are three methods by which a company may carry out the repurchase:

 - Open market or direct repurchase – Direct buying of shares in the open market.
 When a company announces the repurchase of stocks, it often causes the share price to increase which is perceived by the market as a positive outcome.
 The company then simply proceeds to purchase shares as other investors would on the market.